carneliansearch/carneliansearch.com/src/insights/a-truly-global-search.md

 ---
-title: "A truly global search "
+title: A global search - Langham Partnership International Director
 teaser: The International Director is the most senior executive in the organisation.
 The role involves overseeing and coordinating Langham’s work globally.
 It was essential for us to find a leader who was highly skilled in